ansible-community/community-topics/community_topics_workflow.md

   - [ ] Adds the `discussion_topic` label.
   - [ ] Moves the topic to the `In Discussion` column on the [Board](https://github.com/orgs/ansible-community/projects/2/views/5).
   - [ ] Open the discussion by adding a comment asking the Community and the Committee to take part in it.
+- [ ] No sync discussion is needed (there are no blockers, complications, confusion, or impasses).

 ### Voting stage